rixx/books.rixx.de/data/reviews/bailey-richardson/get-together/index.md

       https://books.rixx.de/reviews/2020/get-together-how-to-build-a-community-with-your-people/'
 ---

 This is an alright book if you want to build a "community" for a corporate entity.
-It tries to provide more than that, but everything it suggests feels just slightly icky and tainted with this corporate language.
+It tries to provide more than that, but everything it suggests is just slightly icky and tainted with this corporate language.
 But it does provide actionable advice, and a solid focus on engagement and growth.

 It also presents an impressive collection of well-researched current examples for communities like Twitch.
 Sadly, no failures are examined, so the survivorship bias is strong here.